-For large $\beta$ the distribution $f{(\beta)}(\cdot)$ is concentrated around the modes, however at the price of being difficult to sample from: the resulting Markov chain has very poor mixing properties: for large $\beta$ the algorithm can hardly move away from a local extremum surrounded by areas of low probability (the density of such a distribution would have many local extrema separated by areas where the density is effectively 0).
+For large β the distribution $f{(\beta)}(\cdot)$ is concentrated around the modes, however at the price of being difficult to sample from: the resulting Markov chain has very poor mixing properties: for large β the algorithm can hardly move away from a local extremum surrounded by areas of low probability (the density of such a distribution would have many local extrema separated by areas where the density is effectively 0).

-The key idea of simulated annealing (Kirkpatrick et al., 1983) is to sample from a target distribution that changes over time: $f{(\beta_t)}(\cdot)$ with $\beta_t \to +\infty$ .
-Before we consider different strategies for choosing the sequence $(\beta_t)$ , we generalise the framework developed so far to finding the global extrema of arbitrary functions.
+The key idea of simulated annealing4 (Kirkpatrick, Gelatt, and Vecchi 1983) is to sample from a target distribution that changes over time: $f{(\beta_t)}(\cdot)$ with $\beta_t \to \infty$.
+Before we consider different strategies for choosing the sequence (β_t) , we generalise the framework developed so far to finding the global extrema of arbitrary functions.